mosip/documentation/docs/Master-Data-Services-Functionality.md

 8. Responds with the appropriate message for the Machine decommissioned successfully
 9. In case of Exceptions, system triggers relevant error messages

-### D. Fetch Machine Registration/Updation History detail based on a Machine ID and Language Code
+### Fetch Machine Registration/Updation History detail based on a Machine ID and Language Code
 Upon receiving a request to fetch Machine History Registration/Updation Detail with the input parameters (Machine ID, Date and Language Code), the system Fetches all the attributes of Machine from the history table for the Machine ID, Date and Language Code received

 The record fetched is the latest record existing on or before the date received in the input parameter